Polish Golden Age: Science

 Polish science reached its culmination in the first half of the 16th century as the Aristotelian point of view was criticized and more rational explanations were sought.
-De revolutionibus orbium coelestium, published by Copernicus in Nuremberg in 1543, shook up the traditional value system extended into understanding of the physical universe, dispensing with the Ptolemaic anthropocentric model and setting free the expansion of scientific inquiry.
+De revolutionibus orbium coelestium, published by Nicolaus Copernicus in Nuremberg in 1543, shook up the traditional value system extended into understanding of the physical universe, dispensing with the Ptolemaic anthropocentric model and setting free the expansion of scientific inquiry.
 Generally the prominent scientists of the period resided in many different regions of the country, and increasingly, the majority were of urban, rather than noble origin.

-Copernicus, a son of a Toruń trader from Kraków, made many contributions to science and the arts.
+Copernicus made many contributions to science and the arts.
 His scientific creativity was inspired at the University of Kraków, he later studied at Italian universities.
-Copernicus wrote Latin poetry, developed an economic theory, functioned as a cleric-administrator, a political activist in Prussian sejmiks, and he led the defense of Olsztyn against the forces of Albrecht Hohenzollern.
-As an astronomer, he worked on his scientific theory for many years at Frombork, where he died.
+Copernicus wrote Latin poetry, developed an economic theory, functioned as a cleric-administrator, a political activist in Prussian sejmiks, and he led the defense of Allenstein (Olsztyn) against the forces of Albrecht Hohenzollern.
+As an astronomer, he worked on his scientific theory for many years at Frauenburg (Frombork), where he died.